-3. If you have not been offered full-time employment, do you anticipate being employed full-time within the next 6 months?
+If you have not been offered full-time employment, do you anticipate being employed full-time within the next 6 months?
 Military Service Are you currently serving in the military?
 If Yes, Full-Time Active Duty Reserve/National Guard If No, Veteran N/A Professional Experience 1.
 Have you ever participated in a practicum, internship, field experience, co-op, or clinical assignment at FMU?
-YesNo If Yes, was the paid?Yes practicum, internship, field experience, co-op, or clinical assignment No 2.
-Have you used FMU Career Development Services?
+YesNo If Yes, was the practicum, internship, field experience, co-op, or clinical assignment paid?
+Yes No Have you used FMU Career Development Services?
 Yes No If Yes, what type of resource have you used?
-Check all that apply: FMU Career Fair Facebook Page Class Workshops Books Website Career Inventory GRE/Graduate School Workshops One-on-One Appointments Career Connections Workshops What is MOST LIKELY to be your PRINCH PAL activity upo n graduation?
+Check all that apply: FMU Career FairFacebook Page Class WorkshopsBooks Career Inventory GRE/Graduate School Workshops One-on-One Appointments Career Connections Workshops What is MOST I IVELV to be your DDINCH DAL activity upon graduation?
+(Please please on "V" by your response) Employment, full-time paid PAL activity upon graduation?
 (Please place an "X" by your response).
-Employment, full-time paid Additional undergraduate coursework Employment, part-time paid Military service Graduate or professional schoo , Volunteer activity (e.g. Peace Corps) Graduate or professional schoo Other, please specify: I, part-time Starting or raising a family Which faculty or staff members had the great test influence on Name How?
-What could FMU have done differently that v would make your time here more valuable? - Complete the following if you are co empleting a master's or doctoral degree: Was FMU your first choice for attending your graduate program?
+Additional undergraduate coursework Employment, part-time paid Military service Graduate or professional schoo Graduate or professional schoo Other, please specify: Which faculty or staff members had the great Name test influence on you during your time at FMU?
+How?
+What could FMU have done differently that v would make your time here more valuable: Complete the following if you are completing a master's or doctoral degree: Was FMU your first choice for attending your graduate program?
 Yes No